Check out part one of our series on menarche here.

 What will my first periods be like?

-It’s common for your cycles to be somewhat irregular for about two years after your first period.
+It’s common for your cycles to be somewhat unpredictable for about two years after your first period.
 This means your periods may not always come at the same time every cycle.
 Your periods may also look and feel somewhat different cycle-to-cycle.
 Your first period may be quite short, with only a little bit of bleeding and your second period may be longer with more bleeding.
 After a couple of years, your cycles should become more regular, but may still continue to vary.
-Most cycles settle into a regular rhythm about six years after menarche (1).
+Most cycles settle into a predictable rhythm about six years after menarche (1).

 It takes about six years for most cycles to settle into their regular rhythm.